zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 Problems.

 [APZ 12.14] (# apz12.14) # apz12.14 .ref .apz} "Creator Questions
-Who? ”The Blessed One has all the senses and all the senses Creates an image.
+Who?
+"The Blessed One has all the senses and all the senses Creates an image.
 That created image comes to the Blessed Buddha and asks questions.
 The Blessed One will solve it.
 These are the desires of the creators There are three questions.